oxytociny/kandibilling-android/README.md

 **Please note that if you are too use the example application you will need to enter your own secret key and appid of your application into the Android manifest**

 Future Features:
-Enable subscription
-Allow user to buy gold within app if previously saved payment details Email for suggestions - Mike@mikandi.com
+- Email for suggestions - Mike@mikandi.com